riceissa/issarice.com/wiki/june-2016-givewell-board-meeting.md

 1:16:55: *GiveWell Labs is dead → Open Phil.*

-1:17:15: Elie: GiveWell experimental: could fund startups monitoring, RCTs, etc., but with the goal of getting a new GW top charity.
+1:17:15: Elie: GiveWell experimental: could fund startups, monitoring, RCTs, etc., but with the goal of getting a new GW top charity.
 Could live in Open Phil long term.